[ Printer Friendly Version ] [ Report Abuse ]

 “But you don’t understand,” Draco said.
 “That was one of my father’s old friends… Mrs Fawley… I had to…”

-“You didn’t have to do anything,” said Hermione, pulling out her wand to make up for the fact that her voice was still weak and shaky.
+“You didn’t have to do anything,” said Hermione, pulling out her wand and pressing its tip against his chest to make up for the fact that her voice was still weak and shaky.
 “Are you going to leave voluntarily or do I have to hex you first?”

 Malfoy held up his hand in a defensive position while backing out the door.